vackosar/vackosar.github.io/_posts/2020-10-25-Performers-FAVOR+-Faster-Transformer-Attention.md

 In the Performer paper, they show very good performermance on \\( L = 4096, d = 16\\) with feature count starting from 100.
 Their default setup was **256** features (Section A.3).

+#### The story of Linformer

+[Linformer](https://arxiv.org/abs/2006.04768) approximates attention with a low-rank matrix to achieve linear complexity.
+Its strategy is to project key, value, and query matrices through into a low-dimensional space.

+Linformer approximates the matrix multiplications in contrast to Performer which approximates the Q and K multiplication and softmax at the same time.
+This difference gives Performer accuracy advantage over Linformer.

+#### The story of Reformer

 #### TODO - post under construction!